 7. Information and control instruments vis-à-vis Group Executive Board

 The Board of Directors supervises the Group Executive Board and uses reporting and controlling processes to monitor its operating methods.
 At each of its meetings, the Board of Directors is informed by the CEO, or by another member of the Group Executive Board, of the current business and significant events.
 At these meetings, members of the Board of Directors may ask other members of the Board of Directors or the CEO to provide information about the Group that they require in order to carry out their duties.
-The Chairman has regular interaction with the CEO between Board meetings.
+The Chair has regular interaction with the CEO between Board meetings.
 The course of business and all major issues of corporate relevance are discussed at least once a month.
 Executive Management provides monthly reports to the Board regarding the financial and operational performance of the business.
 All members of the Board of Directors are notified immediately of any exceptional occurrences.

-The Head of Internal Audit, General Counsel, and auditing bodies assist the Board of Directors in carrying out its controlling and supervisory duties.
+The Head of Internal Audit, the General Counsel, and auditing bodies assist the Board of Directors in carrying out its controlling and supervisory duties.
 In addition, the Committees monitor the performance of the Group Executive Board.
 The scope of this remit is agreed with the Board of Directors.

 The Committees regularly receive information in the form of Group reports relevant to their needs.
-These reports are typically discussed in depth at ordinary meetings of the Committees involved.
+These reports are typically discussed in depth at regular meetings of the Committees involved.
 The Group Executive Board defines and evaluates the Group’s most significant risks on the basis of a coordinated and consistent approach to risk management and control.
 Based on a list of the most important risks, the Group Executive Board establishes a list of measures to prevent and mitigate potential loss and damage.
-The list is presented to the Audit and Risk Committee.
+The list is presented to the Audit and Risk Committee at least annually.
 After review and discussion, the Audit and Risk Committee informs the Board of Directors, which directs the Group Executive Board to ensure that the measures are put into practice.

 In addition, the Board of Directors is supported by Internal Audit.
 The Audit and Risk Committee reviews and discusses with the Head of Internal Audit material matters arising in internal audit reports provided to the Audit and Risk Committee.
 Internal Audit has an unrestricted right to demand information and examine the records of all Group companies and departments.
 In addition, after consultation with the Audit and Risk Committee, the Group Executive Board may ask Internal Audit to carry out special investigations above and beyond its usual remit.
 The Head of Internal Audit submits a report to the Audit and Risk Committee at least annually.
 The Audit and Risk Committee is responsible for reviewing and discussing such reports, the internal audit plan for the Company and budgeted resources for Internal Audit.